ciernialab/RNAseq_Ashwood_2021/README.md

 cd star_out
 for bamfile in */starAligned.sortedByCoord.out.bam ; do samtools index ${bamfile}; done

-#From this point any further analysis can be applied.
+#From this point any further analysis can be applied
 #See Rcode for DE analysis and correlations